ajgoecke/thesis/implementation/R/README.md

 This material appears in Section 5 `Implementation`.

 ## Subdirectories:
 - `workspace`: contains the R workspace (and all variables) that is created within the notebooks in `notebooks/`, this can be loaded into R to run the code without waiting periods.
+Please note that the workspace files are only available on the physical usb stick containing the implementation files.
+The file size exceeds 100mb and cannot be uploaded to GitHub.
 - `notebooks`: contains all R scripts that were created in section 5
 - `output`: contains the output files that were generated in the `notebooks/thesis_corpusmethods.Rmd` notebook
 - `corpora`: contains the current version of the corpora of both subdiscourses in .rds format

 ## Scripts:
-- `notebooks/thesis_corpusmethods.Rmd`: Section 5.2
+- `notebooks/corpusmethods.Rmd`: Section 5.2
-- `notebooks/thesis_preprocessing.Rmd`: Section 5.1.2
+- `notebooks/preprocessing.Rmd`: Section 5.1.2

 ## Files: